teragonaudio/Website/_posts/2012-05-14-Old-school-syncing-Ableton-Live-to-other-software.md

 encounter here are:

 * Drift, which occurs when the two hosts are no longer in tight sync.
-Programs like Traktor can force a resync, but this usually causes Live to drop audio and jitter for a split second while it resyncs.
+Programs like Traktor can force a re-sync, but this usually causes Live to drop audio and jitter for a split second while it re-syncs.
 Not good.
 * Packet loss, which occurs when the MIDI sync stream is broken.
-In this case, the only way to re-establish sync is to stop the master host and restart playbak.
+In this case, the only way to re-establish sync is to stop the master host and restart playback.
 Also not good.
 * Slow follow, which occurs when (God forbid) you want to change the tempo of the master host.
 The slave will eventually catch up to the tempo changes, but there is a noticeable lag, and sync will probably be totally off by the